Skip to main content

 Combining with other options:

-# Rspack with TypeScript
+# Rspack (default) with TypeScript

-# Rspack with Redux
+# Webpack with TypeScript

-rails generate react_on_rails:install --rspack --typescript --redux
+rails generate react_on_rails:install --no-rspack --typescript

 For more details on Rspack configuration, see the Webpack Configuration docs.